mysidewalk/interview/data-technician/README.md

   * Databases: PostgresSQL, MongoDB, SQLite
   * Operating Systems: CoreOS, Linux, macOS
   * Virtualization Systems: Docker (docker-machine and docker-compose preferred)
 * Quality of assessment may suffer for other submissions.
-You should make extra effort to provide instructions and write in this case.
+You should make extra effort to provide instructions in this case.
 We use MacBook Pros to assess all submissions.
 Windows specific submissions will make a good score difficult.
 Microsoft Access is a nonstarter on MacBook Pros - do not use it as a method of solving the prompt.
 * If your solution involves persistence use:
   * flat files
   * SQLite (or another self contained/embedded database)